bebedi15/bebeditool/README.md

 ### 🔍 Group Finder

-The group finder feature allows users to find groups on Roblox based on specific search criteria, such as keyword, minimum and maximum member count, and language.
+The group finder feature allows users to find groups on Roblox without an owner that they can claim.
+Users can search for groups based on specific search criteria, such as keyword, minimum and maximum member count, and language.
 The tool can automatically use a proxy pool or the user can provide their own proxies.

 ### 🔍 Group Finder v2

-The group finder v2 feature is faster than the original group finder, but it only uses the user's provided proxies, which may slow down the network.
+The group finder v2 feature is faster than the original group finder, which may slow down the network.
 The user must provide their proxies in the proxies.txt file.

 ### 📜 Group Username Scraper